 While the idea of a do not resuscitate (DNR) order can be daunting, understanding the process can help families make a more informed decision together.

 Nothing is more important than maintaining your quality of life, especially in the face of an advanced-stage illness.
-Fifth Season Financial can help you in your financial planning process through the Funds for Living and Giving (FLAG) Program.
-If you or a loved one have a life insurance policy and are suffering from an advanced stage illness, the FLAG program will advance a payment on your life insurance policy while preserving funds for your beneficiaries in the future.
-To learn more about the FLAG program please don’t hesitate to fill-out a form online or contact us today at (866) 459-1271.
+Fifth Season Financial can help you in your financial planning process through the Funds for Living Program.
+If you or a loved one have a life insurance policy and are suffering from an advanced stage illness, the Funds For Living Program will advance a payment on your life insurance policy while preserving funds for your beneficiaries in the future.
+To learn more about the Funds For Living Program please don’t hesitate to fill-out a form online or contact us today at (866) 459-1271.